-Recently, we at DiopDesign had a sit-down talk with our friends at Pitch Black https://pitchblack.au/google-ads-perth-management-lp, and we dove into the topic of the WordPress REST API.
+Recently, we at DiopDesign had a sit-down talk with our friends at Pitch Black https://pitchblack.au/google-ads-management-perth, and we dove into the topic of the WordPress REST API.
 What is it?
 How can it be used in practical, real-world scenarios?
 One thing that stuck out from the conversation was a simple but useful example of the WordPress REST API: fetching recent posts from a WordPress site and displaying them on another external website.

 In this article, we’re going to break down the process step by step so that anyone with basic knowledge of JavaScript and WordPress can give it a shot.
 Whether you’re just curious about REST APIs or you’re looking to integrate WordPress content into a different platform, this example is for you.